lapshubdev/device/CODE_OF_CONDUCT.md

 **CODE_OF_CONDUCT.md**

-# Racetrack Hero Code of Conduct
+# LapsHub Code of Conduct

-As contributors and maintainers of the Racetrack Hero project, we pledge to respect all individuals who contribute to or interact with our community.
+As contributors and maintainers of the LapsHub project, we pledge to respect all individuals who contribute to or interact with our community.
 We are committed to fostering an open and inclusive environment where everyone feels welcome and valued.
 To ensure a positive and productive experience for all, we have established the following guidelines:

 ## Expected Behavior